At A Glance: Our Top Picks for Stick Welders & Welding Carts

 During the period of 1907 to 1914, Oscar Kjellberg of Sweden came up with a coated electrode which looked like a stick.

 Later on, pieces of iron wire dipped in thick mixtures of carbonates and silicates were used to make stick electrodes.

 Stick Welding 101 - How Does It Work?

 Stick Welding is a process that uses a flux-coated electrode to form the weld.

-The electric current passes through the coated electrode or welding rod and arcs at the point of contact with the base metal.
+The electric current passes through the coated electrode or rod and arcs at the point of contact with the base metal, or weld pool.

 As the electrode begins to melt, the flux coating around it creates a cloud of gases that shields the molten metal and prevents it from oxidizing.

 This is why it also called shielded metal arc welding.
 The gas cloud settles on the pool of molten metal as it cools, and turns into slag which must be chipped off after welding is completed.